mdooneymill/lets-make-a-menu/readme.md

 We need to add some extra logic to both then Menu and MenuButton classes to achieve this.

 - The Menu will create each MenuButton
-- When a MenuButton is clicked, it should tell the Menu
+- When a MenuButton is clicked, it will call a callback function on index.js
-- When the Menu is told a MenuButton is clicked it should deselect the current button, if any, and select the clicked button.
+- When index.js is told a MenuButton is clicked it should check if it's a new selection and update the menu accordingly.

 ### Updating The MenuButton Class